Remy Ma Backtracks From ‘Shether,’ Nicki Minaj Beef: ‘I’m Not Proud Of It’

 — Remy Ma (@RealRemyMa) February 25, 2017

-While spitting over a sample of Nas’ similarly-intended “Ether” from his Stillmatic album, Ma made it outright known that the continued disrespect from Minaj that reportedly began with a lyrical insult on her 2007 Playtime Is Over mixtape, according to Rolling Stone, would no longer be tolerated.
+While spitting over a sample of Nas’ similarly-intended “Ether” from his Stillmatic album, Ma made it outright known that the continued disrespect from Minaj that reportedly began with a lyrical insult on her 2007 Playtime Is Over mix tape, according to Rolling Stone, would no longer be tolerated.

-“Let’s be honest, you stole that line about b***hes being your sons,” Remy says at one point.
+“Let’s be honest, you stole that line about bi***hes being your sons,” Remy says at one point.

 “How you take my ’09 jail tweet and run?
 Talking about, bringing knives to a fight with guns, when the only shot you ever took was in your buns.”

-Less than a week later and with no response from Minaj, save for a mini back-and-forth between her and singer Trey Songz, as the Inquisitr reported — Songz is name-dropped on “Shether” as a rumored bedfellow of Nicki’s — Remy fired off on all cylinders again with the equally ruthless freestyle “Another One.”
+Less than a week later and with no response from Minaj, save for a mini back-and-forth between her and singer Trey Songz as the Inquisitr reported — Songz is name-dropped on “Shether” as a rumored bed fellow of Nicki’s — Remy fired off on all cylinders again with the equally-ruthless freestyle, “Another One.”

 “Heard you callin’ everyone